Sleep Backup Lab

 The bottom line

-A $30–$50 DC cable can effectively double your battery runtime without buying a bigger battery.
-It's the single best upgrade for anyone who powers their CPAP from a portable power station, car battery, or solar setup.
+A $30–$50 CPAP DC power adapter can effectively double your battery runtime without buying a bigger battery.
+It's the single best upgrade for anyone who powers their CPAP from a portable power station, car battery on a road trip, or solar setup.

 Affiliate disclosure